 Jerry Falwell Jr. wants FBI to probe ‘criminal conspiracy’ against him

-Liberty University President Jerry Falwell Jr. said Tuesday that he’s asked the FBI to investigate a “criminal conspiracy” against him by former board members of the conservative Christian school.
+Liberty University president Jerry Falwell Jr. said Tuesday he’s asked the FBI to investigate a “criminal conspiracy” against him by former board members of the conservative Christian school.

 “Our attorneys have determined that this small group of former board members and employees, they’re involved in a criminal conspiracy, are working together to steal Liberty property in the form of emails and provided them to reporters,” he told Hill.TV.

 Falwell’s revelation comes in the wake of a Politico exposé, based on interviews with dozens of current and former Liberty University officials, that described “a culture of fear and self-dealing at the largest Christian college in the world.”